Facts and stats about the Ross Bachelor of Business Administration class.

 PREFERRED ADMISSION FOR HIGH SCHOOL STUDENTS:

 As an exceptional high school senior, you can guarantee a place in the three-year Ross BBA Program through our Preferred Admission process.
-By meeting a few requirements during your freshman year at Michigan (see below), you get a head start by learning about Ross and taking a course in the BBA core curriculum.
+By meeting a few requirements during your freshman year at Michigan (see below), you get a head start by learning about Ross and taking a few courses in the BBA core curriculum.

 We review your Preferred Admission application only after the U-M Office of Undergraduate Admissions admits you.
 We conduct our own, independent application review.